wassimans/CipherChat/README.md

 ## Technical Highlights

-PEEM leverages Rust for its core cryptographic and networking operations, encapsulated in a shared library used by both the iOS and Android applications.
+SPEEM leverages Rust for its core cryptographic and networking operations, encapsulated in a shared library used by both the iOS and Android applications.
 This approach was chosen for several reasons:

 - **Performance and Safety**: Rust offers memory safety guarantees without a garbage collector, making it an ideal choice for performance-critical and secure applications.
 - **Code Reusability**: By using a shared Rust library, we ensure that critical code is written once and reused across both platforms, reducing the potential for bugs and inconsistencies.